WEEI: Boston Sports Radio Station Orders Employee Sensitivity Training After Recent On-Air Controversies

 Fauria was reacting to the revelation that Herald sports columnist Ron Borges was pranked or catfished via text messages from a caller to the station who goes by “Nick in Boston” pretending to be Yee, Patriots superstar QB Tom Brady’s agent.
 Borges was apparently fooled by Nick into publishing a fake scoop that has since been scrubbed from the Herald website and resulted in his suspension from the newspaper.

-Fauria, who separately is known for making prank phone calls to other radio stations, was suspended by WEEI for five days and has apologized to Yee.
+Fauria, who is separately known for making prank phone calls to other radio stations, was suspended by WEEI for five days and has apologized to Yee.

 Advertisers such as the Massachusetts State Lottery, Massachusetts Health Connector, Comcast, and the City of Boston Credit Union are among those which have bailed on WEEI, at least temporarily, Boston.com noted.
 Boston Red Sox CEO Sam Kennedy also chimed in that the team has “a growing level of concern,” “frustration and disappointment, and “displeasure” over the past year with controversial WEEI content, the Herald separately detailed.
 WEEI is the Red Sox’s longtime broadcast partner, with the current contract for airing the gamecasts running through 2023.